Skip to main content

 Table of Contents

 Chapter 1.
-Tighten access controls with confidence
+Tightening access controls with confidence

 Chapter 3.
-Add a new set of profiles
+Adding a set of profiles

 Chapter 4.
-Remove unused security definitions
+Removing unused security definitions

 Chapter 6.
-Minimize access control privileges
+Minimizing access control privileges